IntroCSCI/colorvisionproject-snhungerford/README.md

 ### Variables and Data Types
-ofstream writingFile; //A variable that tells the system that the program will be writing to a file, as well as naming it 'writingFile'. vector <int> colorPalette; //This is the vector of decimal values that represent color values, they are only outputted to this array if they meet certian contrast levels. string choice; // Stores the users choice of either hex or rgb long & bianaryNum // This is passed throught to the findLuminosity function.
+ofstream writingFile; //A variable that tells the system that the program will be writing to a file, as well as naming it 'writingFile'. vector <int> colorPalette; //This is the vector of decimal values that represent color values, they are only outputted to this array if they meet certian contrast levels. string choice; // Stores the users choice of either hex or rgb, I used a string to store the choice rather than a char and having the user return a letter, for increased user variability. long & bianaryNum // This is passed throught to the findLuminosity function.
+I used the long data type because bianaryNum holds a large integer, and is better used in a long data type.

 ### Console Input and Output